daurnimator/luatz/tzinfo.md

   - `isstd` (boolean)
   - `isgmt` (boolean)

 ## `:find_current ( utc_ts )`

-Returns the relevant `info` table at the given utc timestamp for the given UTC timestamp.
+Returns the relevant `tt_info` object for the given UTC timestamp in the timezone.

 ## `:localise ( utc_ts )` and `:localize ( utc_ts )`